backdrop-contrib/bueditor/README.txt

 is a proper DIV tag, and if so, will put the values of attributes to the corresponding fields.
 After submission, it will enclose/replace the selection in textarea.

-You might have noticed that fields in image/link dialogs are declared as objects not asstrings.
+You might have noticed that fields in image/link dialogs are declared as objects not as strings.
 That's a customized form of declaring attributes.
 It is ideal to use an object if you want
 - a field type other than textfield (type: 'select', options: {'left': 'Left', 'right': 'Right'}) - only select is supported.
 - a custom label (title: 'Image URL')